spark-mv/cdn/install.md

 This is a step-by-step guide to adding HolaCDN to your website.
 The is a two-step process:

 1. Add the JS to your site and collect FREE user experience statistics.
-2. Enable Hola and measure user experience and cost improvements.
+2. Enable HolaCDN and measure user experience and cost improvements.

 The entire implementation can be completed in 15 minutes.